mdargitz/chronicle-client/README.md

 From a top level, there are three areas of note:
 * `/public` - This folder holds the index.html, favicon and manifest
-* `package.json` - This file ennumerates all dependencies of the app and their versions
+* `package.json` - This file enumerates all dependencies of the app and their versions
 * `/src` - The source folder is where most of the hard work happens, and requires further break down.